e-mission/e-mission-upc-aggregator/README.md

-# E-MISSION NEW ARCHITECTURE
+# E-MISSION User Private Clouds

-The e-mission new architecture is a series of system changes designed to support individualized user storage, policy choices, and requests.
-To facilitate this, we have composed a series of modules, mostly running in containers, which represent the various components.
-These components are:

-* System Controller
-* User Data Storage
-* Data Simulation
-* Data Aggregation
-* Data Querying
-* Multimachine Communication

-Each of these will sections covered in more detail, along with the code added/changed to implement it.
-Additionally we made changes to produce a variety of new images for containers,
+This repository contains the implementation of User Private Clouds (UPC) and the relevant services used to operate select e-mission functionality within UPC.
+A higher level description of UPC is available in my [technical report](https://www2.eecs.berkeley.edu/Pubs/TechRpts/2020/EECS-2020-130.html).

 ## Installation
-To get everything to work properly with the current implementation, you need a linux machine with the following installations:
+To get everything to work properly with the current implementation, you need at least one linux machine with the following installations:

 * Anaconda Python3
 * Ecryptfs
 * Docker
-* Docker-Compose
+* Either docker-compose or kubernetes

 ### Anaconda Python3
 On each machine we need a host process to provision docker instances which means you need access to `Python 3.5` or greater.
 Depending on the data analysis you wish to run you may need access to additional libraries, most of which should be supported by the `conda env` produced for the base e-mission server.
 You find the installation instructions [here](https://github.com/e-mission/e-mission-docs/blob/master/docs/install/manual_install.md).

-It shouldn't be necessary to have as large an environment as the existing `conda env` provisions, but this sticks with some of the core design decisions we made in working on these changes "don't remove/optimize features until we get a working product."
-It for this reason that you see huge chunks of the e-mission code copied over (and consequentially creating a need to merge with the main repository) when we could probably succeed with a only including a much smaller subset.

 ### Ecryptfs